rust-lang/rust/doc/rust.md

 #### Machine-dependent integer types

-The Rust type `uint`^[A Rust `uint` is analogous to a C99 `uintptr_t`.] is an unsigned integer type with with target-machine-dependent size.
+The Rust type `uint`^[A Rust `uint` is analogous to a C99 `uintptr_t`.] is an unsigned integer type with target-machine-dependent size.
 Its size, in bits, is equal to the number of bits required to hold any memory address on the target machine.